 How to Choose an International Vetting Method

 I’ve always been the person who donates the extra $1 at the grocery store to the charity of the month.
-Maybe I’m an easy target, or maybe I appreciate the ease of doing good without having to think too hard about it.
-Either way, I give my dollar and move on, not thinking twice about what happens to that dollar after it’s out of my possession, and I truly don’t know if it’s going to the correct place or not.
-But what happens when that $1 is actually $1 million, and it’s coming out of a corporate foundation instead of my personal bank account.
+I give my dollar and move on, not thinking twice about what happens to that dollar after it’s out of my possession.
+But what happens when that $1 is actually $1 million of workplace giving dollars instead of my personal bank account.
 How can we rest assured knowing that our donations, both large and small, are going to a valid charity?

 In the United States, we’re fortunate to have a database through the IRS that clearly tells us a charity is valid, but when we want to validate a charity overseas, it can be confusing, daunting, and overwhelming.
-While the global expansion of CSR programs is still an imperfect concept, know that you are not alone, and all of the resources you need to determine your international vetting are right at your fingertips.
+While the global expansion of CSR programs is still an imperfect concept, know that you are not alone.
+This article will cover the main types of international vetting methods: